cisco/cisco-network-puppet-module/README.md

 1. [Cisco OS Differences](#cisco-os-differences)
 1. [Documentation Guide](#documentation-guide)

-## Overview
+## Module Description

 The ciscopuppet module allows a network administrator to manage Cisco Network Elements using Puppet.
 This module bundles a set of Puppet Types, providers, Beaker Tests, Sample Manifests and Installation Tools for effective network management.
 The  resources and capabilities provided by this Puppet Module will grow with contributions from Cisco, Puppet Labs and the open source community.

 The Cisco Network Elements and Operating Systems managed by this Puppet Module are continuously expanding.
-Please refer to the [Limitations](#limitations) section for details on currently supported hardware and software.
+See [Platform Support](#platform-support) for a list of currently supported hardware and software.
-The Limitations section also provides details on compatible Puppet Agent and Puppet Master versions.

 This GitHub repository contains the latest version of the ciscopuppet module source code.
 Supported versions of the ciscopuppet module are available at Puppet Forge.
 Please refer to [SUPPORT.md](SUPPORT.md) for additional details.

 Contributions to this Puppet Module are welcome.
-Guidelines on contributions to the module are captured in [CONTRIBUTING.md](CONTRIBUTING.md)

-## Module Description

-This module enables management of supported Cisco Network Elements using Puppet.
-This module enhances the Puppet DSL by introducing new Puppet Types and Providers capable of managing network elements.

-The set of supported network element platforms is continuously expanding.
-Please refer to the [Limitations](#limitations) section for a list of currently supported platforms.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## Setup